MarkBaggett/ese-analyst/README.md

                         specified ese.
   --pluggin CONFIG, -p CONFIG
                         Use a plugin that defines fields in the ese database.
+  --outpath OUTPATH, -o OUTPATH
+                        The directory to which the CSV(s) will be written.
   --acquire-live, -a    Use FGET to extract locked file for processing.
+  --verbose, -v         Generate Verbose output for debugging.
   --list-tables, -l     List all tables in the ese.
   --recurse, -r         Recurse subdirectories to find ese in path.
   --dump-tables [DUMPTABLES [DUMPTABLES ...]], -d [DUMPTABLES [DUMPTABLES ...]]